EvgeniBakhov/ProjectX/README.md

 Each user has only one role: NORMAL, OWNER, ORGANIZER or ADMIN.
 Each role has a set of privileges.
 Privilege - string, that represents activity allowed by this privilege.

+### Version 0.18.0
+Created new endpoint for adding thumbnail to event.

 ### Version 0.17.0
 Adding pictures to event and event service and picture service refactored.